Azure-Samples/github-terraform-oidc-ci-cd/README.md

 * Run a Continuous Delivery pipeline for Terraform using OIDC auth for state and deploying resources to Azure.
 * Run a Pull Request workflow with some basic static analysis.

+### Service Principal or Managed Identity

+There are two approaches shown in the code for federating GitHub and Azure.
+The preferred method is to use a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout.
+However the code also shows the Service Principal approach for those that prefer that method.
+If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.

 ## Getting Started

 ### Prerequisites